vikram-rao/QueryQueue/README.md

   `npm test`

+## More Info

+A detailed [blog post](https://www.vikramrao.in/26/Fetching-multiple-mysql-queries-in-one-go-using-QueryQueue?exclude=true) on Query Queue.

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed